In This Article

 Don't miss out on the opportunity to learn more about yourself.
 Read our best DNA test page to find the best one for you.

-Pregnant women can take 3 types of DNA tests before giving birth:
+Pregnant women can take three types of DNA tests before giving birth:

 How they’re done and the type of samples collected will depend on the test.

-Prenatal paternity tests can either confirm or disprove the biological link between the possible father and an unborn child.
+Prenatal paternity tests can either confirm or disprove the biological link between the potential father and an unborn child.
 The result can be helpful in many legal situations.

 These tests are usually performed in hospitals.
 A health provider will take the samples, find genetic matches, and explain the results.
 There are two types of prenatal paternity testing:3

 Samples are collected from the unborn baby while inside the mother’s womb.
-The child’s DNA is compared with the possible father’s DNA.
+The child’s DNA is compared with the potential father’s DNA.

 Invasive DNA paternity tests can be done in two ways:3,4